rivetchip/electron-simple-movie-collection/README.md

     - etc...

-[x] How to use the imported collection to Android :
+[x] How to use the converted collection to Android :

 - copy the file to your sdcard : `/Android/data/fr.spidery.moviecollection/moviecollection.json`
 - copy all the posters inside `/Android/data/fr.spidery.moviecollection/posters/`